-This course is the first in the series of four courses teaching a therapeutic approach for chronic pain care known as myoActivation.
+This course is the first in a series of four courses teaching a therapeutic approach for chronic pain care known as myoActivation®.

 Participants will review clinical anatomy, practice new assessment techniques, and treat different regions of the body covered through the four levels of this course.